P (programming language)

-P is a programming language for asynchronous event-driven programming and the IoT that was developed by Microsoft and University of California, Berkeley.
+P is a programming language for asynchronous event-driven programming and Internet of things developed by Microsoft and University of California, Berkeley.

 P enables programmers to specify systems consisting of a collection of state machines that communicate asynchronously in terms of events.
 P programs can run and be analyzed on any platform supported by .NET.
 Additionally, P programs can generate C# and C code.

 P is open source, licensed under MIT License, and available on GitHub.